meyashpanchal/Excel_Yash_Store_Analysis/README.md

 # Yash_Store_Analysis (Interactive Dashboard creation using MS Excel)
 ## Project Objective
 The Yash Store wants to create an annual sales report for 2025.
-So that, the owner of the Vrinda store can understand their customers and grow more sales in 2026.
+So that, the owner of the Yash store can understand their customers and grow more sales in 2026.

 ## Dataset used
 - <a href="https://github.com/meyashpanchal/Excel_Yash_Store_Analysis/blob/main/Yash%20Store%20Data%20Analysis.xlsx">Dataset</a>